Solids Handling Pump

-One of the largest, failure causing issues in the pumping world is the ability or inability to handle solids.
-Large solids are found in most, if not all pumping applications.
-The ability to handle these solids, in the form of trash, debris, and rocks, is one of the most crucial variables to look for when determining the proper pump for your solids handling pump application.
-The main two types of pumps used in solids handling pump applications are centrifugal and positive displacement pumps.
-The issue with these pump styles is that they can only pass a solid half the size of the pump diameter.
-This means a 6-inch centrifugal pump cannot pass any solids larger than 3 inches.
-This, plus the fact that there is constant downtime, makes these pumps very expensive in total life-cycle costs.
-Three of the major industries where solids handling pumps are most crucial is in the oil drilling industry, mining industry, and wastewater.
+One of the biggest challenges for many traditional pump types is the ability to pump large solids.
+Large solids are found in many pumping applications.
+Some examples of common solid-laden fluids are trash, debris, and rocks.
+The ability of a pump to handle these types of solids is crucial when choosing a pump for large solids applications.
+The two common types of pumps chosen for applications involving large solids are centrifugal and positive displacement.
+The issue with these pump types is that they can only pass solids that are half the size of the pump inlet diameter or smaller – usually smaller.
+This means that a centrifugal pump with a 6-inch diameter inlet port cannot pass any solids larger than 3-inches in diameter or less.
+Three of the major industries where solids handling pumps are most prevalent are the wastewater, mining, and oil drilling industries.

 Oil and Drilling Mud Pumping